tompiron/ns-3-lisp/README.md

 This repository contains a copy of the ns-3.27 source code, more information can be found in the [NS3_README file](NS3_README).
 This is a fork of E. Marechal's work that can be found [here](https://github.com/Emeline-1/ns-3_LISP_NAT).

+We added capabilities to the simulator in order to run simulations with the Publish/Subscribe extension of LISP.
+A link toward the thesis linked to this work will be available soon.

 ## Installation steps (Linux)

 In order to install the project, first, clone the repository.